JasonAHeron/who_is_home/README.md

 4. add "arp-scan.sh" to /home/secure and make it executable (chmod +x arp-scan.sh)

+5. in "arp-scan.sh" ensure that the interface is correct

-5. to your crontab file, add the command listed in "crontab"
+6. to your crontab file, add the command listed in "crontab"

-6. restart your machine and enjoy
+7. restart your machine and enjoy